AlexYukhnevich/backend-test_task/README.md

 I have used **Typescript** however much has not been done yet (*interfaces*, *types*, etc.).

 This package is used as a gateway.
 Requests are redirected to one of the microservices.
-There There are three applications to run.
+There are three applications to run.

 I didn't have time to write tests, deploy the project.
 Therefore, you can only check locally.
 The plans were to use **Docker** with  **docker-compose.yml** as well as **nginx** setup.
 However, there was not enough time to implement the planned.